Best Beginner Guitar for 2023 [Our Reviews and Comparisons]

 The DR-100 comes in a genuinely professional-looking “vintage sunburst” style.
 The aesthetic quality of this guitar will leave your audience very impressed.
 Made of rosewood combined with the spruce top and mahogany body, the guitar produces a fantastic sound when compared with many other wood types.

-This headstock’s 14-degree angle is ideal for beginners as it provides good support with smooth chord transitions.
+This headstock’s 14-degree angle is one ideal beginner guitar as it provides good support with smooth chord transitions.
 Simple but reliable in nature, this famous acoustic features a dreadnought body shape with an all-laminate construction and a beautiful high-gloss finish.

 What We Like About Epiphone DR-100